Veliyankode Umar Khasi: Early life

-Khasi was born to Ali Musliyar, a decedent of Sheikh Hasan Tabee, and Amina, in the house known as "Kaziyarakath" in Hijra 1177 Rabee Awal 10.
+QUaZi was born to Ali Musliyar, a decedent of Sheikh Hasan Tabee, and Amina, in the house known as "Kaziyarakath" in Hijra 1177 Rabee Awal 10 FRIDAY.
 His parents died before he was ten years old.
 He obtained the basic studies from his father in his early childhood.

 When he was eleven, he was enrolled in Tanoor Darse, under the mentorship Ahmed Musliyar, a decedent of Makdoom family.
 He then studied with Aboobacker Hisham, also known as Aoukoya Musliyar.
 He was admitted in Ponnani Darse in his 13th year and accepted the guidance of Mammikutty Kazi.
 He learned Fathul Mueen and other authentic classical texts from there.
 After the six-year course at Ponnani, he left there after the death of his teacher Mammikutty Musliyar.

 The meeting with Mamburam Thangal

 He travelled to Mamburam Thangal with his friend Aoukoya.
 It is believed he lost all of his knowledge by confusing in the authenticity of the Thangal as Sheikh Murabbe.
 He accepted Mamburam Thangal as his guide, and this meeting was recorded by Mamburam Mala.